Alex-Lee-Myers/AllBallCallServer/README.md

 # AllBallCall

 A full-stack web application that delivers the best basketball highlight experience you can receive.
 Curated videos, filtered, sorted, and save any of your favorites as well.
-This repo contains the client side of the application while the server side can be seen [here](https://github.com/Alex-Lee-Myers/AllBallCallServer).
+This repo contains the server side of the application while the client side can be seen [here](https://github.com/Alex-Lee-Myers/AllBallCallClient).